-9 What is the nature and extent of pretrial preservation and disclosure of documents and other evidence?
+What is the nature and extent of pretrial preservation and disclosure of documents and other evidence?
 Are there any avenues for pretrial discovery?

-The law sets forth a duty to preserve documents for companies and professionals.
+The law sets forth a duty to preserve documents for companies and professionals in the event of litigation.
 The extent of such duty may vary depending on the nature of the documents concerned.

 Formal US-style discovery, by which each party can access its counterparty's entire internal documentation, does not exist in Italy.
-Once the proceedings have started, any party can ask the judge to order the counterparty or any third party to file specific documents with the court.
-If the counterparty or any third party does not comply with this order without a valid reason for not doing so, the judge may infer from this conduct to rule on the case.
-In addition, the judge may order the parties to the proceedings or any third party to subject themselves to inspections on their own persons or on goods that are in their possession, if this is deemed as necessary to assess the facts under dispute and if such inspections can be put in place without serious detriment to the parties or third parties concerned.
-Again, should one of the parties or one of the third parties refuse to allow the inspections ordered by the judge, the latter may infer arguments from such conduct to rule on the case.
+Once the proceedings have started, any party can ask the judge to order the counterparty or any third party to file specific documents within the court.

+In addition, the judge may order the parties to the proceedings or any third party to subject themselves to inspections on their own persons or on goods that are in their possession, if this is deemed necessary to assess the facts under dispute and if such inspections can be put in place without serious detriment to the parties or third parties concerned.